 Examines the origin, conduct, and legacy of the Civil War, including the history of slavery in America and its impact on sectional unity and division in the mid-nineteenth century.
 Heavy emphasis on political issues and the military history of the war.
+Must have six credit hours of history or permission of instructor.
 Every 3rd year.